Out-of-body experience: Psychological

 Carl Sagan (1977) and Barbara Honegger (1983) wrote that the OBE experience may be based on a rebirth fantasy or reliving of the birth process based on reports of tunnel-like passageways and a cord-like connection by some OBErs which they compared to an umbilical cord.
 Susan Blackmore (1978) came to the conclusion that the OBE is a hallucinatory fantasy as it has the characteristics of imaginary perceptions, perceptual distortions and fantasy-like perceptions of the self (such as having no body).
 Ronald Siegel (1980) also wrote that OBEs are hallucinatory fantasies.

 Harvey Irwin (1985) presented a theory of the OBE involving attentional cognitive processes and somatic sensory activity.
 His theory involved a cognitive personality construct known as psychological absorption and gave instances of the classification of an OBE as examples of autoscopy, depersonalization and mental dissociation.
 The psychophysiologist Stephen Laberge (1985) has written that the explanation for OBEs can be found in lucid dreaming.
-David Hufford (1989) linked the OBE experience with a phenomenon he described as a nightmare waking experience, a type of sleep paralysis.
+David Hufford (1989) linked the OBE with a phenomenon he described as a nightmare waking experience, a type of sleep paralysis.
 Other scientists have also linked OBEs to cases of hypnagogia and sleep paralysis (cataplexy).

 In case studies fantasy proneness has been shown to be higher among OBErs than those who have not had an OBE.
-The data has shown a link between the OBE experience in some cases to fantasy prone personality (FPP).
-In a case study involving 167 participants the findings revealed that those who claimed to have experienced the OBE were "more fantasy prone, higher in their belief in the paranormal and displayed greater somatoform dissociation."
+The data has shown, in some cases, a link between the OBE and fantasy prone personality (FPP).
+In a case study involving 167 participants, the findings revealed that those who claimed to have experienced the OBE were "more fantasy prone, higher in their belief in the paranormal and displayed greater somatoform dissociation."
 Research from studies has also suggested that OBEs are related to cognitive-perceptual schizotypy.